yabhinav/abhinav.github.io/_posts/2018-02-15-mapr-cluster-install-preparations.md

 #### Services: ZooKeeper
   * Coordinates other services
   * Provides:
-    * Distributed and synchronized configuration
+    * Distributed and synchronised configuration
     * Storage and mediation of configuration information
     * Resolution of race conditions
   * Runs on an odd number of nodes